-ConfigurationParameters(MemoryArea area, boolean mayUseHeap, int messageLengt throws IllegalStateException area Specifies the MemoryArea6 in which a thread should start or a handler should be executed.
+ConfigurationParameters(MemoryArea area, boolean mayUseHeap, int messageLengt area Specifies the MemoryArea6 in which a thread should start or a handler should be executed.
 When null, the memory area will be that of the current Thread or Schedulable.
+The default is the current MemoryArea when set to @null or an instance of this class is not provided.

 mayUseHeap indicates whether or not the schedulable may use the heap.
+The default is true when an instance of this class is not provided.

 messageLength Memory space in bytes dedicated to the message associated with Schedulable7 objects created with these parameters' preallocated exceptions, plus references to the method names/identifiers in the stack trace.
 The value 0 indicates that no message should be stored.
-The value of -1 uses the system default.
+The value of -1 uses the system default and is the default when an instance of this class is not provided.

 stackTraceLength Length of the stack trace buffer dedicated to Schedulable8 objects created with these parameters' preallocated exceptions, in frames.
 The amount of space this requires is implementation-specific.
 The value 0 indicates that no stack trace should be stored.
-The value of -1 uses the system default. sizes An array of implementation-specific values dictating memory parameters for Schedulable objects created with these parameters, such as maximum Java and native stack sizes.
+The value of -1 uses the system default and is the default when an instance of this class is not provided.

+sizes An array of implementation-specific values dictating memory parameters for Schedulable objects created with these parameters, such as maximum Java and native stack sizes.
 The sizes array will not be stored in the constructed object.
+The default is system dependent when set to null or an instance of this class is not provided.